Hoang Van Chi: Declined position in Ngô Đình Diệm's government

 Disappointed with the presidency of Ngô Đình Diệm in the South, he tried to go abroad.
 Hoàng Văn Chí requested reassignment to India since he had known a student of Mohandas K. Gandhi, Jaya Prakhash Narayan, who was the founder of Congress of Cultural Freedom in India.
 In 1959, he was appointed to work in the South Vietnamese Embassy in New Delhi.
 Narayan also helped Chí to obtain a grant of US$2,000 from the Congress of Cultural Freedom in France to work on his studies about the land reform in Vietnam in the North.
 In 1960, he left the post for France, where he lived until 1965, engaging in writing and cultural activities.

 Continued writing and activism

-From 1960–1962, Hoàng wrote From Colonialism to Communism, an account of events in Vietnam from the 1940s to 1955, especially the land reform in Vietnam.
+From 1960 to 1962, Hoàng wrote From Colonialism to Communism, an account of events in Vietnam from the 1940s to 1955, especially the land reform in Vietnam.
 The book was published first in 1962, at the same time in New York, London, and New Delhi.
 This book was well received and was translated into various languages, including Urdu, Spanish, Japanese, and Arabic, though some voiced skepticism as to why Hoàng had not spoken much on the purported land reform excesses while they were occurring.
 The book was translated by Mạc Định (penname of Hoàng Văn Chí) into Vietnamese under the title: Từ Thực Dân đến Cộng Sản.